Bed down in a bookcase, soak in Hell or visit the instant noodle museum. Eli Orzessek has some quirky suggestions for your to-do list.

 Where to stay: The stylishly stacked modular "cottages" of the Bayside Marina Hotel (in Kanazawa) were designed by Yasutaka Yoshimura Architects.
 Each is placed at an unusual angle so every guest has a different view of the bay.

-What to do: Stay on the ramen theme and be sure to check out the Cup Noodle Museum, which tells the sadly little-known history of the instant noodle.
+, which tells the sadly little-known history of the instant noodle.
 You'll leave with a renewed respect for convenience food.

-Jigoku (Hell) Steamed Cuisine (in Beppu) serves the famous dishes of Kannawa Onsen, cooked by the steam of the hot springs.
+Where to eat: Jigoku (Hell) Steamed Cuisine (in Beppu) serves the famous dishes of Kannawa Onsen, cooked by the steam of the hot springs.
 The name may mean hell, but the food is heaven.

 Where to drink: Beppu has a reputation of being a sleepy town, but you'll find some nightlife — and some cheap food — on Yasaka St, which is home to many izakaya gastro pubs.